NLnetLabs/domain/CONTRIBUTING.md

 ### Pull requests

-Pull requests that contain more than trivial changes need to be reviewed by a core team member other than the person submitting the request.
+Pull requests that contain more than trivial changes need to be reviewed by a core team member (currently anyone with write access to the Github repository) other than the person submitting the request.
 Pull request created for maintenance reasons or that are obviously trivial don’t need a review.
 Developer discretion is advised.

 Before merging, consider whether a pull request contains breaking changes.
 Be conservative when making a decision.
 Anything that may result in